llewellynksj/kitchen-catastrophe/README.md

 Images found throughout the website were sourced from [Shutterstock](https://www.shutterstock.com/).
 The background image was chosen as it fit with the theme of being fun and whimsical.
 This background was the base of choice for the rest of the colour palette.

 Photographs of real people were used (as opposed to animated/cartoon imagery).
-This bring a certain adult feel to the game ensuring adults know it's a game for them.
+This brings a certain adult feel to the game ensuring adults know it's a game for them.

 Icons used on the homepage and support page were imported through [Font Awesome](https://fontawesome.com/).